-End of File Checklist – Things to Do After You’ve Reached an Agreement
+Phase IV Things To Do After You’ve Reached An Agreement

 There are several things you’ll need to do after you have reached an agreement, some of which you can start even before the court enters your final judgment of divorce.
 This checklist includes some of those things; you and your individual attorney, account, or other advisors may have additional things to add.